Felix-Kn/CLP_amy_compiler/final_project_report.md

 ## Extensions

-Modifiable variables could be enhanced further by allowing pass by reference in function calls
+- Modifiable variables could be enhanced further by allowing pass by reference in function calls, but since WASM does not support it we didn't implement it.
+- Arrays could be further extended by adding a way to fill them with values at creation, match could also be supported, could allow multidimentional arrays etc.

 ---